MITSustainableDesignLab/umidocs/docs/first.rst

 Requirements
 ------------

-Rhinoceros3D version 6-64 bit (Windows only)
+UMI is a plugin for Rhinoceros3D version 6.
+It only runs with Rhino 6 for Windows 64 bit.

 Download & Install
 ------------------